Beyond the Surface: How Deep Content Inspection Uncovers Hidden Threats

 At its foundation, DCI begins by dissecting files into their core components:

-Binary-level examination analyzes the actual machine code or data structures within files, regardless of their apparent type or extension.
+• Binary-level examination analyzes the actual machine code or data structures within files, regardless of their apparent type or extension.
 This approach prevents attackers from disguising malicious content by simply changing file extensions or manipulating headers.
-According to recent Symantec research, 43% of malicious files detected in 2024 used some form of type or format manipulation to evade detection.
+Security research has found that malicious files often use some form of type or format manipulation to evade detection.

-Hidden content detection identifies data concealed within files, including steganography (information hidden within images or other media) and obfuscated code.
-A 2025 FireEye analysis found a 67% increase in the use of steganography techniques to hide malicious payloads within seemingly innocent image files.
+• Hidden content detection identifies data concealed within files, including steganography (information hidden within images or other media) and obfuscated code.
+Security researchers have observed an increase in the use of steganography techniques to hide malicious payloads within seemingly innocent image files.

 Code and Script Analysis